 Do you have a sharp eye for detail, a creative mind and technical finesse?
 That's exactly what employers seek in a web designer.
-Following is a look at typical job duties, education and skills requirements, as well as web designer salary benchmarks for 2017.
+Following is a look at typical job duties, education and skills requirements, as well as web designer salary benchmarks.

 The demand for digital design aptitude isn't slowing down.
 Good web designers are a must-have in any organization today.
 Hiring managers are moving quickly to snag top web design talent, and highly qualified candidates are seeing multiple job offers.

 “As consumers’ expectations increase, more companies are realizing good design is no longer an option – it’s a business imperative,” says Diane Domeyer, executive director of The Creative Group.
 “As a result, job growth and salaries are increasing for web designers who can create unique and user-friendly websites that cater to target audiences.”

 Here's a look at a typical web designer job description and the average salary that goes with it.
 Use this information to ensure you're one of those job seekers who gets multiple offers – at the best pay.